senior lecturer at Department of Cultural Anthropology and Ethnology, Cultural Anthropology

 As a steering committee member of the Engaging Vulnerability research program at Uppsala University, I will chart vulnerability and resourcefulness as qualities that are differentially distributed.
 I will document contexts and relations that make some beings (human and non-human) and some things more vulnerable than others, in times of both war and peace, and examine what this mean in terms of ethical engagement and practical response.
 I am also interested in theoretical approaches to vulnerability and resourcefulness that can help complement wide-spread yet one-dimensional and damaging stories of suffering and loss.

 With Neil L. Whitehead I have edited Virtual War and Magical Death: Technologies and Imaginaries for Terror and Killing (Duke University Press, 2013).
-Read or download our introduction via Scribd.
+Read/download here.

 For a complete list of my publications, go to the DiVA online database.
-You can also visit me at ResearchGate or Academia.edu.
+You can also visit me at ResearchGate, Academia.edu, or Google Scholar.
 There you will find articles, and also interviews and talks, both print and recorded.

 Research keyterms (themes that I teach/supervise as well):